ootbingo/oot-bingo-generator/doc/BALANCING.md

 Almost all synergy categories get combined as just described.
 But there are a few that work differently.
 These are the categories where the first cell of the column contains a filter.
 A filter starts with the word `min` or `max`, followed by a positive or negative number.
 If the word is `min`, you look at the lowest numbers, and if it's `max`, you look at the highest.
-The filter `min 2` means that you take the lowest 2 synergies.
+The filter `min 2` means that you take the lowest two synergies.
 If the filter is `max 1`, you take the highest synergy.
 For negative numbers, you take everything *except* for an amount at the end.
-So `min 2` means that you take all the lowest synergies, but leave out the highest 2.
+So `min 2` means that you take all the lowest synergies, but leave out the highest two.
 And `max 1` means you take all the highest synergies and leave out the lowest value.
 Take a look at the example in the table before.

 Note that categories on the sheet without a synergy filter all implicitly use the filter `min -1`, since the standard